yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_revoke_permission.md

 ## Synopsis

-The `REVOKE PERMISSION` statement is used to revoke a permission (or all the granted permissions) from a role.
+Use the `REVOKE PERMISSION` statement to revoke a permission (or all the granted permissions) from a role.

 When a database object is deleted (keyspace, table, or role), all the permissions on that object are automatically deleted.